starcoinorg/stargate/gettingstarted.md

 mkdir alice
 mkdir bob
 ```
-Then transfer some testing eth from coinbase to these new accounts
+Then transfer some testing coin from coinbase to these new accounts
 ```
 ./target/debug/cli --chain_host localhost --chain_port 8000 --host localhost --port 9000 -m alice/key
 ```